Australian Animals Native, Introduced, Endangered & Rainforest Animals of Australia List

 The first animals to be introduced into Australia was the Dingo a wild Australian dog.
 It was brought here by sea-farers over 5000 years ago.
 Other introduced animals were brought here for agricultural purposes (cattle and sheep), for transportation (camel and horse), for sport (rabbit and fox), for pleasure (myna bird and house sparrow) and for pest control ( Cane Toad).
 Some of these creatures have been disastrous to the Australian ecology.

-Here are a few which have been ecological disasters:
+Here are a few animals that have been ecological disasters:

 |DID YOU KNOW|